cskemp/kinship_replication/README.md

 groups = {[12]};
 rstages = {[8]};

+When updating the code I also

+* changed `makerwpartitions.m`, `makerwpartitionscomp.m`, and `murdockcode/makemasterrwpartitions.m` so that we can keep track of complexity and costs for attested systems
+* added a folder `2025_plots` that shows how to make plots with labels of attested systems

 What follows is the README that accompanied the 2012 release.

 4/18/12, Code prepared by Charles Kemp (ckemp@cmu.edu)